fsola99/fsola99/README.md

 ### [Concert Memories](https://github.com/fsola99/Concert-Memories)

 Concert Memories is a web platform dedicated to sharing memories of live music concerts.
-This project was created as the final deliverable for the Python course at Coderhouse and was inspired by my passion for music.
+This project was created as the final deliverable for the Python course at Coderhouse and was inspired by my personal passion for live music experiences.

 ### [Sistema de Administración de Consorcios](https://github.com/fsola99/Sistema-Administracion-Consorcios)